 To get to this hike take I-84 to Wyeth (exit 51).
 Take a right at the stop sign and then another right onto Herman Creek Road.
 Take a left into the Wyeth campground and follow the signs to the trailhead parking.
 If the campground is closed, you have to park outside the gates, along the street.

 You will follow the trailhead a short distance until you reach a three-way junction.
-Take the trail straight ahead and follow the creek for a little over a quarter-mile until you reach Emerald Falls.
-It may not be the largest waterfall, but as you can see in the photo this place is absolutely gorgeous!
+Take the trail straight ahead and follow the creek for over a quarter-mile until you reach Emerald Falls.
+It may not be the largest waterfall, but as you can see in the photo this place is gorgeous!

 Which of these trails do you want to explore this year?
 We hope this article helped inspire your next Oregon adventure.
 Hit the link here for more hiking trails to explore in Oregon.